AP FACT CHECK: Trump a rosy outlier on science of the virus - KVIA

 TRUMP: “Over an eight day span, the United States now does more testing than what South Korea (which has been a very successful tester) does over an eight week span.
 Great job!” — tweet Wednesday.

-THE FACTS: While the acceleration of U.S. testing is welcome news, the comparison with South Korea isn’t very illuminating.
+THE FACTS: The comparison with South Korea isn’t very illuminating.
 The U.S. has more than six times the population of South Korea, about 330 million compared with about 50 million.

-As of Friday, South Korea reported testing over 375,000 of its citizens, compared with 685,000 tests in the U.S., according to the government’s latest update.

-That means when adjusted for population size, South Korea is testing about four times more of its citizens than the U.S.
+Yet South Korea is testing about four times more people as a percentage of its population.

 The two countries are also at different stages in their outbreaks.
-Daily case counts are rapidly rising in the U.S., where the coronavirus struck later on.
+Daily case counts are rapidly rising in the U.S., where the coronavirus took hold later on.
 In South Korea, the curve has been leveling off.

 The U.S. count is going up fast in part because the virus is spreading and in part because of a test shortage that lasted weeks, as well as a backlog in laboratories reporting results.
 In that time, Trump falsely asserted that anyone who wanted or needed to get the test could.